akc8012/acolannino.io/content/blog/gina-blog/index.md

 ### Going nuts with it and doing whatever - Why I'm using **Preact** instead of **React**
-Unlike React, Preact will not work on granny's web browser.
-More on that later.

-Preact is also not maintained by Facebook, *The Evil Corp™*.
-Instead, Preact is maintained instead by, uh... [some dude]?
-And has some [mysterious corporate backers].
-So this is better, I think?

-Anyway, not the point.
-I'm using Preact instead of React because of the all-important **P**.
+For my UI layer, I'm using **Preact** instead of React.
+Note the all-important **P** here.
 This stands for **petite**, meaning Preact is a *petite* React.
-Essentially it enables the same great developer experience of React, with the added benefit of getting to ship a much less bloated runtime to users.
+Essentially, it enables the same great developer experience of React, with the added benefit of getting to ship a much less bloated runtime to users.

-Preact accomplishes this by doing away with a lot of the React cruft, namely the [reimplementation of every standard browser event into "synthetic events"].
+Preact accomplishes this by doing away with a lot of the React cruft, namely the [reimplementation of every standard browser event into "synthetic events"](https://reactjs.org/docs/events.html).
 Facebook had a good reason to do this for React: They wanted to support legacy Internet Explorer, for all the Facebook grannies and gramps out there.

 This is fine and well and "noble" I guess, but I think it's becoming rapidly unneeded to degrade your app by supporting legacy browsers.
 For the most part, everyone's switched to their phones, which usually come preinstalled with *evergreen* browsers like Chrome or Safari.
-Second, even if there are some stragglers out there on their old Gateway's running IE 6, we really need to draw the backwards-compatibility line *somewhere*, ideally before we go [totally bonkers, like some people].
+Second, even if there are some stragglers out there on their old Gateway's running IE 6, we really need to draw the backwards-compatibility line *somewhere*, ideally before we go [totally bonkers, like some people](https://www.wired.com/2017/05/still-use-windows-xp-prepare-worst/).
 My deepest condolences go out to all the Gateway fans.

 ### Yarn good, npm bad